spatialos/gdk-for-unity/docs/reference/glossary.md

 * Asset packages, available on the Unity Asset Store, which allow you to share and re-use Unity Projects and collections of assets.
 * Unity packages, available through the Package Manager window.
 You can import a wide range of assets, including plugins directly into Unity with this type of package.

-In the GDK each feature module, and the core modules are Unity packages.
+In the GDK, each feature module and the core packages are Unity packages.

 ## Unity Project

 <span style="display: block;margin-top: -20px;font-size: 10pt;"><i>Not to be confused with [SpatialOS Project](#spatialos-project) or [project name](#project-name).</i></span>

-A Unity project is the source code and assets of a SpatialOS game's Unity [workers](#worker).
+A Unity project using the SpatialOS GDK contains the source code and assets of a SpatialOS game's Unity [workers](#worker).

 ## Update Order